Code-Institute-Submissions/sofias_bistro/README.md

     iv) Make amendments to the content with the name field left empty and verify that a message will appear to prompt the user to fill up the name field.
     v) Make amendments to the content with the rating field left unselected for a number and verify that a message will appear to prompt the user to select the rating. vi) Try to submit the form with all inputs amended and completed except for the comment field and verify that the review entry is successfully updated upong clicking the 'Update' button. vii) Try to submit the form with all inputs amended and completed and verify that the review entry is successfully updated upong clicking the 'Update' button.
-The page will redirect to the 'All Reviews' page and have a flash message appear stating that the review has been updated.
-The updated review will appear on the 'All Reviews' page. viii) Click the 'Cancel' button and verify that the 'All Reviews' page will be returned.
+The page will redirect to the 'All Reviews' page, and the updated review will appear on the 'All Reviews' page. viii) Click the 'Cancel' button and verify that the 'All Reviews' page will be returned.

 4. Review Form - Delete Review:
     i) Go to the "Reviews - All Reviews" page ii) Click the 'Delete' button for selected review to be deleted and verify that the page will be directed to a 'Deletion Confirmation' page that states the details of the review that is intended for deletion. iii) Click on the 'No' button and verify that the page will be directed to the 'All Reviews' page. iv) Click on the 'Yes' button and verify that the review is successfully deleted.
-The page will direct to the'All Reviews' page with a flash message appear stating that the review has been deleted.
-Deleted review will not appear on the 'All Reviews' page.
+The page will direct to the'All Reviews' page, and the deleted review will not appear on the 'All Reviews' page.

 5. Mobile Responsive:
 All pages have been checked on smaller devices to ensure that they are presentably displayed as mobile responsive.

 6. Bugs Encountered:
-Upon deployment to heroku, the page would not display itself upon adding, editing and deleting a review.
-The issue was rectified by importing smtplib to the app.py file.
+Upon deployment to heroku, the page would not display itself upon adding, editing and deleting a review due to an "Internal Server Error 500" issue.
+The issue was rectified by removing the Flask Flash Message function initially implemented for notification messages, but which only worked during testing on Cloud9.

 ## Deployment